Teresa’s Spectacular Double Wide Kitchen Makeover

 It’s going to sound crazy but it was the Roman Shades, those things sucked the life out of me lol.
 I now know why they charge an arm and a leg to get custom Roman Shades, they take forever!

 How did you choose the flooring?
 What features were you looking for?

 We wanted floors that were NOT a high gloss.
 We wanted floors with a feeling that they have been around for a long time something with a hand scraped look, with knot holes and variations in the color.
 Also, something that would last and stand up to our Golden Retriever.

 Did you ever doubt yourself or have buyers remorse over anything?

 Nope, I try not to look back, I stew over what to purchase for a while but once I’ve made a decision it’s full speed ahead!

-No I’m pretty happy with how it all turned out.
+No, I’m pretty happy with how it all turned out.
 I do have a couple more things I would like to do to the kitchen down the road, such as adding a bead board or tin ceiling.
-I would also like to change the back splash behind the stove.
+I would also like to change the backsplash behind the stove.
 But all in all, I’m very content with my kitchen now.

-As always, thank you so much for reading Mobile and Manufactured Home Living!
+Thank you so much for reading Mobile Home Living.